Funeral Plan Regulation

 All firms in the funeral plan sector need to consider how the FCA’s proposed rules will impact their businesses, and to make the necessary preparations.

 - Apply directly to the FCA for authorisation as soon as possible after 1 September 2021, or submit a notification to become an appointed representative, and

 - Ensure they meet the FCA’s standards for authorisation and thereafter follow the FCA’s rules.

-Applications will be made via the FCA’s Connect system.
-The FCA plans to open the Connect gateway for applications from 1 September 2021.
+Applications are made via the FCA’s Connect system.
+The FCA opened the Connect gateway for applications from 1 September 2021.
 It is important that firms submit their applications and supporting documents as soon as possible after this.